chris-greening/greening/README.md

 ## 🍃 Why `greening`? <a name="why-greening"></a>

-Most devs never ship their tools — not because the code isn’t good, but because the surrounding friction is too high:
+Most devs never ship their tools.
+Not because the code isn’t good, but because the surrounding friction is too high:

 - How do I structure the project?
 - How do I set up CI/CD, tests, and linting?